Unidata/netcdf-c/man4/netcdf-f77.md

   [[\<](#Variables-Introduction "Previous section in reading order")]   [[\>](#NF_005fDEF_005fVAR "Next section in reading order")]       [[\<\<](#Variables "Beginning of this chapter or previous chapter")]   [[Up](#Variables "Up section")]   [[\>\>](#Attributes "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------------------- ------------------------------------------------------------- --- ---------------------------------------------------------------------- --------------------------------- -------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-6.2 Language Types Corresponding to netCDF external data types {.section}
+6.2 Language Types Corresponding to netCDF external data types
 --------------------------------------------------------------

 The following table gives the netCDF external data types and the